 On 25th February 2021, UK Government announced that standard (or ‘premium’) grade petrol will have a higher ethanol content, known as E10.
 This will lower the greenhouse gas emissions of the UK’s petrol.

-This transition to E10 is fully supported by the downstream oil sector as a practical measure to further reduce transport carbon emissions - the equivalent of taking up to 350,000 cars off our roads - with minimal impact on drivers, filling station operators or the wider community.
-This page offers information on changes you will see at the pump and why the change has been made.
+This transition to E10 is fully supported by the downstream oil sector as a practical measure to further reduce transport carbon emissions - the equivalent of taking up to 350,000 cars off our roads.
+Although the impact on drivers, filling station operators and the wider community will be minimal, this page offers information on the changes you will see at the pump and why the change has been made.

 What is E10?

 E10 is petrol containing up to 10% ethanol – with the remainder made up of hydrocarbons.
 Currently, standard (or ‘premium’) petrol contains up to 5% ethanol.
 Ethanol from renewable feedstocks is added to petrol to reduce the fuel’s carbon emissions.

 E10 is the label that will be used for higher ethanol blend petrol in the UK.
 Whilst the “E” of the label is originally derived from ethanol blended on top of hydrocarbon petrol, hence “E + % v/v added” labels – its use has since evolved to indicate wider oxygenate content of petrol as more petrol-viable components became available.
 E10 for example, could contain other oxygenates in addition to ethanol (such as methanol) in line with the relevant fuel standards.

 At the petrol station, a circular ‘E10’ or ‘E5’ label will be clearly visible on both the petrol dispenser and nozzle, making it easy for you to identify the correct fuel.

 The ‘E10’ and ‘E5’ labels look like this: